 The attacker attempts to inject his own database commands through the application which has access to the database.
 However, as the request is not validated correctly, the inserted code changes the original SQL commands and therefore alters the results in favor of the attacker.

-With a successful attack, the attacker can spy on data, modify it or delete it altogether, and control the server.
+With a successful attack, the attacker can spy on data, modify or delete it, and control the server.
 For this to work, the attacker has different ways to breach the system.
-For example, it is possible to find a way into the system via response time or error messages.
+For example, finding a way into the system is possible via response time or error messages.

 How to prevent SQL injection attacks?